bunchbox/javascript-sdk/README.md

 The SDK requires you to provide custom user IDs for all calls to `activate` and `track` in order to uniquely identify the participants in your experiments.
-Generally speaking, any string you like may be used as `userId`.
+Generally speaking, any string you like may be used as `clientId`.
 However, it is important to keep the user IDs unique among the population used for experiments.
 Well suited, for example, are first-party cookies, device IDs or universal user identifiers (UUID).